cdbBinary/pizzabot/README.md

 Pizzabot always starts at the origin point, (0, 0).
 As with a Cartesian plane, this point lies at the most south-westerly point of the grid.
 Therefore, given the following input: $ ./pizzabot "5x5 (1, 3) (4, 4)" one correct solution would be: ENNNDEEEND

 In other words: move east once and north thrice; drop a pizza; move east thrice and north once; drop a final pizza.
-If you'd prefer to avoid stdin, or work predominantly in a platform that makes it difficult to use, the equivalent solution expressed as an integration test is just fine.
-The API is entirely up to you, as long as the test exercises functionality that accepts and returns properly formatted strings: assertEqual(pizzabot("5x5 (1, 3) (4, 4)"), "ENNNDEEEND")